jackzhu2050/jackzhu2050.github.io/_posts/2022-10-26-copenhagen-trilogy.md

 could only live on welfare, and also she couldn't go to the high school even though she was gifted and wanted to do that.
 The relationship was odd with her parents and her brother.
-She was not allowed to be ambitious to become a writer, or poet, even though her father read and talked politics.
+She was not allowed to be ambitious to become a writer, or poet, even though her father read books and talked politics.
 Her mother was more worldly and cared nothing about spirit or soul.
 She was ugly, so she always lived in a way that she was compared to her handsome brother and was laughed at.

 When she grew old, and left the school to start work, she kept his dream to become a writer and tried to write poems and sent several to an editor.
-The editor didn't dislike them but claimed the poems were too childish, and wanted her to come back later.
-She was not discouraged by this rejection, but kept writing, until one day she read the obituary at his father's newspaper.
+The editor didn't dislike them but claimed the poems were too childish, and wanted her to come back years later.
+She was not discouraged by this rejection, but kept writing, until one day she read the obituary of that editor at his father's newspaper.
 The world seemed to collapse in front of her and her dream was shattered.
 After changing several jobs, she went to pubs with her friend and finally was able to contact another editor *Moller*, who became her first husband later.
 He was